Robert-M-Lucas/h-mail/README.md

 Use this to create your own Rust client UI using this reference implementation for communication with the server.

 ## Client UI
-This is a UI for the client library allowing you to test/send emails through servers.
+This is a UI for the client library allowing you to test/send emails through servers create using Tauri.

+## Client TUI
+Currently discontinued terminal UI for the client.